Mortgage

 Cash reserves.
 Also called mortgage reserves, conventional lenders may require proof that you have up to six months of mortgage payments set aside to cover your mortgage if you encounter tough financial times.
 You may be required to prove you have the money for reserves if:

 Income.
-A two-year employment is the standard requirement, but borrowers with less than a two-year employment history may be able to get a mortgage with a new job under certain conditions.
-Self-employed borrowers may need to provide financial documents to verify their income.
+Two years of employment is the standard requirement, but borrowers with an employment history of less than two years may be able to get a mortgage with a new job under certain conditions.
+Self-employed borrowers may need to provide additional financial documents to verify their income.

 Loan limits.
 The Federal Housing Finance Agency (FHFA) sets conforming loan limits each year based on changes in average home prices.
-As of 2023, the maximum conforming Fannie Mae loan limit is $726,200 for a single-family home in most parts of the country.
+As of 2025, the maximum conforming Fannie Mae loan limit is $806,500 for a single-family home in most parts of the country.
 Mortgages with higher limits, called “high-balance loans,” are available in higher-cost areas of the country.
-Limits are also higher if you’re buying a two- to four-unit home.

-Home value.
+Home appraisal.
 You’ll generally pay between $300 to $500 for a home appraisal on a purchase.
 In some cases, Fannie Mae may allow for a property inspection waiver (PIW).
-The PIW option is unique to Fannie Mae loans: Government-backed purchase loans (FHA loans, VA loans and USDA loans) require home appraisals regardless of how much you put down.
+The PIW option is unique to Fannie Mae loans — government-backed purchase loans (FHA loans, VA loans and USDA loans) require home appraisals regardless of how much money you put down.

 Title.
 Fannie Mae guidelines require a search of your property’s title history to ensure it’s free of any ownership claims from previous owners or any judgments or liens, such as unpaid property taxes.
 Title insurance is required to cover the sales price on a purchase or the loan amount on any Fannie Mae refinance loan.

 Mortgage insurance.
 A big advantage of conventional mortgages is they don’t require mortgage insurance with a 20% down payment, while loans backed by the Federal Housing Administration (FHA) require it regardless of your down payment amount.
-Conventional mortgage insurance, called PMI, typically costs between $30 and $70 for every $100,000 you borrow.
+Conventional mortgage insurance (known as PMI) usually costs between $30 and $70 for every $100,000 you borrow.
 It’s typically added to your monthly payment, but can be paid in a lump sum or financed into your interest rate.

 Whether you’re refinancing to lower your payment, pay off your balance faster or tap equity for home improvements, you’ll need to know the Fannie Mae rules to make sure you qualify.

-Purpose of refinance.
+Refinance purpose.
 Fannie Mae sets different rules depending on the “purpose of your refinance.”
-In general, the rules are more stringent if you’re borrowing more than you currently owe to some pocket cash — commonly known as a cash-out refinance.
-A rate-and-term refinance is a refinance that replaces your current loan with a new mortgage at a better rate, shorter term (such as switching from a 30-year to a 15-year mortgage) or a “safer” loan (such as refinancing an adjustable-rate mortgage (ARM) to a fixed-rate loan.
+In general, the rules are more stringent if you’re borrowing more than you currently owe to pocket some cash — commonly known as a cash-out refinance.
+A rate-and-term refinance is a refinance that replaces your current loan with a new mortgage at a better rate, shorter term (such as switching from a 30-year to a 15-year mortgage) or a “safer” loan, such as refinancing an adjustable-rate mortgage (ARM) to a fixed-rate loan.

 • 80% if you’re applying for a cash-out refinance on a primary residence